Towards Robust Neural Image Compression: Adversarial Attack and Model Finetuning: Acknowledgement

-A high-resolution large-scale dataset Cityscapes~\cite{Cordts2016Cityscapes} that contains a diverse set of stereo videos recorded in street scenes from 50 different cities, is also tested to demonstrate the effectiveness of targeted adversarial attacks with area masking on car plate.
+A high-resolution large-scale dataset Cityscapes~\citeRef{Cordts2016Cityscapes} that contains a diverse set of stereo videos recorded in street scenes from 50 different cities, is also tested to demonstrate the effectiveness of targeted adversarial attacks with area masking on car plates.
 We apply \eqref{eq:masked_tloss} to generate targeted adversarial examples where we set $\lambda = 0.1$.
-As shown in Fig.~\ref{license}, the numbers in car plate can be succesfully modified to have the adversarial reconstruction closer to the designated target, which may consequently affect the inference engine for decision-making in autonomous driving and surveillance.
-The impact of image resolution is also tested, showing the same effectiveness of targeted attack at different resolutions.
+As shown in Fig.~\ref{license}, the numbers in the car plate can be successfully modified to have the adversarial reconstruction closer to the designated target, which may consequently affect the inference engine for decision-making in autonomous driving and surveillance.

-\subsection{Application Limitations}
+\subsubsection{Application Limitations}

 First, similar to the defense strategy in Sec.~\ref{sec:attack_defense}, we can also include targeted adversarial examples into the training stage to finetune the model for improved robustness.
 However, in real-life applications, the ``target'' of adversarial attack in pixel domain is abundant, making it impossible to include all potential ``targets''.
 A more practical solution for the defense of targeted attack is to limit the methodology developed in this work to some specific task.